7.2 Organizational Effectiveness and Design

 Diagnosing How Work Gets Done

 Organizational effectiveness is the degree to which people, structure, processes, and culture help the organization accomplish its goals.
-For SHRM-CP purposes, do not jump from a performance symptom to a people conclusion.
-A missed deadline might reflect unclear priorities, poor handoffs, overloaded supervisors, weak systems, or missing skills.
+SHRM's BASK functional area Organizational Effectiveness & Development (OE&D) covers measuring the effectiveness and growth of people and processes and leading necessary change initiatives.
+The exam discipline is to resist jumping from a performance symptom to a people conclusion.
+A missed deadline might reflect unclear priorities, broken handoffs, overloaded supervisors, weak systems, or genuine skill gaps.

 Design elementHR diagnostic questionTypical risk if unclear

-Strategy alignmentWhat outcome is the structure supposed to support?Work that is busy but not useful
+Strategy alignmentWhat outcome should the structure support?Busy work that is not useful

-Role clarityWho owns the task, decision, or customer result?Conflict, delay, or duplication
+Role clarityWho owns the task, decision, or result?Conflict, delay, duplication

-Span of controlCan supervisors coach, communicate, and monitor effectively?Manager overload or inconsistent supervision
+Span of controlCan supervisors coach and monitor effectively?Manager overload or thin oversight

 HandoffsWhere does work transfer between teams?Lost information and rework

-CapabilityDo employees have the skill, tools, and authority needed?Training requests that mask design issues
+CapabilityDo employees have skill, tools, and authority?Training requests masking design flaws

-• Define the business issue in observable terms.
+1. Define the business issue in observable terms (cycle time, quality, turnover).

-Effectiveness work also requires communication discipline.
-If employees hear only that reporting lines are changing, they may miss what problem the change is meant to solve.
-HR should help leaders explain what stays the same, what changes, how decisions will be made, and where employees can raise implementation issues.
+Effectiveness work also demands communication discipline: if employees hear only that reporting lines are changing, they miss what problem the change solves — so HR should help leaders explain what stays the same, what changes, how decisions will be made, and where to raise implementation issues.

 Test Your Knowledge